markNZed/processism-react-three/storyboard.md

 ## 52.2.
 Animation
 The video begins by showing a central entity with multiple lines branching out, each representing different perspectives.
 These perspectives, while varied, are all within the same paradigm and do not contradict each other.
 As the scene progresses, the image splits into two separate sections, each representing a different paradigm.
 The perspectives within each section are coherent internally but contradictory when compared across paradigms.
 The final visual shows these paradigms side by side, with a line illustrating the tension between them.
 ## 52.3.
 Narration
 In our exploration of processism, we've seen how different perspectives can emerge within a system.
+Now we can introduce the concept of a paradigm.
 Within a single paradigm — an overarching framework that shapes how we understand the world — many different perspectives can coexist.
 These perspectives might focus on different aspects of a system or entity, and while they highlight different roles or features, they do not fundamentally contradict each other.
 For example, within a single scientific paradigm, different theories may complement one another, providing various insights into a complex system.

 However, the situation changes when we shift from one paradigm to another.
 Paradigms are distinct epistemologies, each providing a different set of assumptions, values, and methods for understanding reality.
-When perspectives emerge from different paradigms, they can appear contradictory, not because one is right and the other is wrong, but because they are coherent within different frameworks.
+When perspectives emerge from different paradigms, they can appear contradictory, not because one is right and the other is wrong, but because they are coherent within different contexts.

 Consider the example of economic ideologies.
 In a socialist paradigm, the belief is that markets must be regulated to protect people from the excesses of capitalism.
 Conversely, in a liberal paradigm, the view is that markets should be deregulated to protect people from the overreach of the state.
-These perspectives are coherent within their respective paradigms but contradict each other when compared directly.
+These perspectives are coherent within their respective paradigms but contradict each other.

 The same principle applies in the scientific domain.
 Newton's laws of gravity provided an accurate and coherent framework for understanding the physical world for centuries.
-However, Einstein's theory of relativity, emerging from a different paradigm, made predictions that contradicted Newton's.
+Then Einstein's theory of relativity, emerging from a different paradigm, made predictions that contradicted Newton's.
 The scientific method, with its emphasis on empirical evidence and predictive accuracy, eventually favored Einstein's paradigm.
-But this transition wasn't immediate; it required a shift in how scientists understood the universe, and this shift was better understood through a sociological lens.
+But this transition wasn't immediate; it required a shift in how scientists understood the universe, and this shift is better understood through a sociological lens.

 When a new paradigm emerges, it often challenges established knowledge, leading to a period of tension and uncertainty.
 During this time, the new paradigm may not yet have the empirical support to fully displace the old one, and the debate over which paradigm should prevail can become as much about values and beliefs as about facts and evidence.